MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-payment-tolerance-and-payment-discount-tolerance.md

 >  You have now set up tolerance for local currency only.
 If you want [!INCLUDE[d365fin](includes/d365fin_md.md)] to handle tolerance on payments, credit memos, and refunds in a foreign currency, you must run the **Change Payment Tolerance** batch job with a value in the **Currency Code** field.

 > [!NOTE]
 >  If you want to get a payment tolerance warning every time that you post an application in the tolerance, you must activate the payment tolerance warning.
-For more information, see the "To enable or disable payment tolerance warning" section.
+For more information, see [To enable or disable payment tolerance warning](finance-payment-tolerance-and-payment-discount-tolerance.md#to-enable-or-disable-payment-tolerance-warnings) section.
 >
 >  To deactivate tolerance for a customer or vendor, you must block tolerances on the relevant customer or vendor card.
-For more information, see the "To block payment tolerance for customers" section.
+For more information, see [To block payment tolerance for customers](finance-payment-tolerance-and-payment-discount-tolerance.md#to-block-payment-tolerance-for-customers).
 >
 >  When you set up tolerance, [!INCLUDE[d365fin](includes/d365fin_md.md)] also checks if there are any open entries and calculates the tolerance for these entries.